Changing the Narrative at The Village

 Events bring us together to discover new ideas and explore different perspectives.

-- Relaxed Days: Relaxed Days provide spaces and activities welcoming to all visitors, including those on the autism spectrum, those with sensory or communication disorders, and everyone seeking a more relaxed visit.
-Created in partnership with Grandview Kids, Surrey Place, and SAAAC Autism Centre.
-Summer and Fall, 2024.
+• Relaxed Days: Relaxed Days provide spaces and activities welcoming to all visitors, including those on the autism spectrum, those with sensory or communication disorders, and everyone seeking a more relaxed visit.
+Created in partnership with Grandview Kids and Surrey Place.
+Spring 2025.

 Exhibits and installations challenge us to reconsider our past and contemplate how we create a better future.

-- Changing the Narrative: Explore the Changing the Narrative project in The Village’s newest exhibit.
-Guided by Changing the Narrative Research Committee.
+• Changing the Narrative: Explore the Changing the Narrative project in The Village’s newest exhibit in Sherwood Cabin.
+Guided by the Changing the Narrative Research Committee and funded by Tourism Relief Fund (FedDev Ontario).

-- Wiigiwaam: Contemplate the impact of colonization while seated in a traditional Ojibwe wiigiwaam constructed by Village staff led by Indigenous knowledge-keepers and Elders.
+• Wiigiwaam: Contemplate the impact of colonization while seated in a traditional Ojibwe wiigiwaam constructed by Village staff led by Indigenous knowledge-keepers and Elders with Edge of the Bush.

 What’s Next